 Each pay period, you subtract expenses from their categories, then add your predetermined paycheck allocation.
 Again, the total should equal your checkbook balance.

-Q How do you budget on a fluctuating income?
+Budgeting Question 2: How do you budget on a fluctuating income?

-A We’ve lived with a fluctuating income for many years.
+We’ve lived with a fluctuating income for many years.
 We base our budget on a low monthly average of our income.
 We tracked earnings over several years to arrive at this number.

 In the months when our income is higher, we put the extra money into a budget category called “paycheck holding.”
 Then we can draw upon it during months when we don’t earn enough to fill our budget categories.